-The Thanksgiving Day Parade doesn’t air all day.
+Macy’s Thanksgiving Day Parade doesn’t air all day.
 Skip crowding around the TV and try to fit in some fitness in (the more the merrier!).

 Everyday activities (like tidying up the family room) can burn more calories than you’d think.
-So offer to do the dishes or swiffer the floor—not only does it lend a hand, it gets you moving, too!
+So offer to do the dishes or swiffer the floor—not only does it lend a hand, it gets you moving too!

-- Find a turkey trot.
 If up for the challenge, run a race Thanksgiving morning!
-There are a ton of Turkey trots around the country, so sign up and add crossing the finish line to your holiday to-do list.
+Find a Turkey trot in your town (they range from a totally doable one-mile to 10K), sign up, and add crossing the finish line to your holiday to-do list.

 Before heading to the kitchen, keep these healthy tips in mind to enjoy the festive food without going overboard.

-- Use a smaller plate.
 Stick all those Thanksgiving sides on a smaller plate.
-Research shows a bigger plate of food may be licked clean, even if we’re not hungry.
+Research shows it’ll help you eat 22 percent fewer calories, while a bigger plate of food may be licked clean, even if we’re not hungry.

-- Dim the lights.
-Dimming the lights may lead to consuming less food.
+Studies suggest that eating in softer light may lead to consuming less food.
 So create a nice intimate ambiance that everyone will love.

-- Don’t deny dessert.
-The holidays shouldn’t be about restricting certain foods—just try to enjoy them in moderation!
-Stick to one slice of pie (or try this healthier custard) instead of going cold turkey at the dessert table.
+The holidays shouldn’t be about restricting certain foods—just try to enjoy them in moderation!Sustained self-regulation of energy intake.
+Loss of weight in overweight subjects.
+Maintenance of weight in normal-weight subjects.
+Ciampolini M, Lovell-Smith D, Sifone M. Nutrition & Metabolism, 2010, Jan.;7():1743-7075.
+Stick to one slice of pie (or try one of these healthy dessert recipes) instead of going cold turkey at the dessert table.

 An overdose of family and food can be stressful.
 Here are some ways to feel rested, calm, and in control.

-At the end of the day, Thanksgiving should be enjoyed with loved ones, and people should not worry about enjoying some good food with even better company!
+At the end of the day, Thanksgiving should be enjoyed with loved ones.
+Don’t stress about enjoying some good food with even better company!